daizutabi/ivory/docs/tutorial/data.md

 index[:10]
 ```

-These data come from a subset of the `data` instance according to the mode and fold.
+These data come from a subset of the `Data` instance according to the mode and fold.

-The `Dataset` class takes an opptional and callable argument: `transform`.
+The `Dataset` takes an optional and callable argument: `transform`.

 ```python
 def transform(mode: str, input, target):